ravdy/java-app/README.md

-## DevOps Project for Beginners

-this is a java based web application.
+This project is a java based web application.
-We can use maven to build this project
+We can use maven to build this project.
-it included with a jenkinsfile which can be used through pipeline or multibranch pipeline
+In this project, we have created a Jenkinsfile, which can be used in a pipeline or multibranch pipeline job